Providence (1807 ship): Later career

-A report dated Bengal, 2 June, reported that a northwester had driven Providence, Remington, master, on shore near Chandpunt Gant.
+A report dated Bengal, 2 June, reported that a 'norwester' had driven Providence, Remington, master, on shore near Chandpunt Gant.
 The Harbour Master's department had immediately rendered assistance.
 She had grounded near the high-water mark, but on the next flood she was hove off without much damage.

 A report dated Calcutta, 12 June 1824, reported that Providence, Remington, master, had gone on shore but had been gotten off on the next tide, apparently without damage.
 She was to go into dock for inspection.
 These appear, from the dates, to be the same incident.

 Fate

 In 1833 Providence stranded.
 She was so damaged that she was sold for breaking up.
 Captain Campbell was sailing Providence between London and Bombay when she was reported to have come into Scilly damaged.
 She then discharged her cargo there.
 She was next reported to have been driven from her anchors and scuttled.
 Subsequent reports had her still on a bar, or come into Dartmouth.
 The last reports have her cargo having been put on the New Grove at Scilly, and a Providence being sunk there.